wangzlab/Strain_ID_FL16S/README.md

    profile.txt contains the abundances (absolute count) for each ASV in each sample, obtained from QIIME2/dada2 (with or without header info #Constructed from biom file, with or without taxonomy in the last column).

-   seqs.fa contains the full-length 16S sequences for each ASV.
+   seqs.fa contains the full-length 16S sequences for each ASV in FASTA format.

 6. Run the script:
    running "perl Strain_ID_FL16S.pl" should print the help message.